CarbonLDP/carbonldp-js-sdk/doc/README.md

 isAuthenticated( askParent?:boolean ):boolean
 ```

-Returns true the user is authenticated.
+Returns true if the user is authenticated.

 *Parameters*